Using metadata in texts

 As can be expected, %{key} yields the song key as specified with the key directive.

-ChordPro provides two additonal metadata for substitution:
+ChordPro provides two additional metadata for substitution:

 • key_actual: The actual key, which is initially identical to key but will change when transpositions are in effect.